Honeysuckle

 Hardest Hole - # 3

+At its core, golf is a game of hope.
 Every time we step onto the first tee, we believe something good might happen.
 We may be realistic about our games, but none of us arrives expecting to play badly.
-Golf always invites us to begin again, and that is what makes the new Honeysuckle course so appealing.
+Golf always invites us to begin again, and that's what makes the new Honeysuckle course so appealing.

+Its flat topography means the designers did not have dramatic elevation changes to work with, but they found other ways to create interest.
+The greens and bunkering do much of that work, and several holes offer decisions that make the round memorable.
 The most interesting shot of the day comes on the only par four, Honeysuckle 2, which plays about 300 yards.
 Two bunkers, one on either side, force a choice.
-You can lay up short of the right-side trap for a clean angle into the green, or take the aggressive line left and try to carry the other bunker all the way to the putting surface.
-It is exactly the kind of hole that sparks optimism: before you swing, both outcomes still feel possible.
+You can lay up short of the right-side trap for a clean longer angle into the green, or take the aggressive line left and have a shorter shot over the other bunker to the putting surface.
+It is exactly the kind of hole that sparks optimism: before you swing, both outcomes feel possible.

 There are many things about living in The Villages that make me feel hopeful.
 Seeing young families at the squares, with children running across the dance floor.
 Going to a Villages high school basketball game.
 Watching a SpaceX launch from my driveway.
-Moments like those reconnect me to the future, to the next generation, and to the feeling that good things are still unfolding.
+Moments like those reconnect me to the future and to the next generation - to the feeling that good things are still unfolding.
+Honeysuckle creates that same feeling.
+It is a course that reminds you some things are beautiful not only for what they are, but for what they will be.
+In that way, Honeysuckle does more than offer a good round of golf.
+It leaves you with the feeling that the best is still to come.

 Toughest to Easiest: